gaghalfrunt/tictactoe-go/README.md

    Please do so by referring to the [official Go website](https://golang.org/doc/install) and follow their instructions for downloading and installing.

+    Alternatively, Go can be installed with via Homebrew, too (e.g. `brew install go`).

 2. After Go is installed, a tool called `gpm` (Go Package Manager) is needed.
    [The documentation of it](https://github.com/pote/gpm) mentions Homebrew as the preferred installation method.

    This is done via your terminal by executing:

    `brew install gpm`